UniversalDataTool/udt-format/proposals/sample_brushes.md

 ## Concerns

 - Brush is not a name that makes it totally clear what this is used for
-- It's not clear if the brush should be within `taskData` or a new field
+- It's not clear if the brush should be within `samples` or a new field
 - The key on the sample should be `paint` or `brushColor`, not `brush`